ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 *  spawn_loc_file

-    The spawn locations file, required for each type of aircraft, designates the initial location of each aircraft as well as it's inital conditions.
+    The spawn locations file, required for each type of aircraft, designates the initial location of each aircraft as well as it's initial conditions.
 This should be formatted as follows

     .. csv-table::
-        :header: "latitude", "longitude", "starting at base", "inital fuel"
+        :header: "latitude", "longitude", "starting at base", "initial fuel"

         -37.81,144.97,True,0.9

-    Where starting at base indicates whether the aircraft should start hovering at time 0 or not (indicated by a boolean, see above for accepted boolean input) and inital fuel a decimal between 0 and 1 indicating the percentage capacity of the fuel tank the aircraft begins with.
+    Where starting at base indicates whether the aircraft should start hovering at time 0 or not (indicated by a boolean, see above for accepted boolean input) and initial fuel a decimal between 0 and 1 indicating the percentage capacity of the fuel tank the aircraft begins with.

 *  target_file